infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 };
 ```

 As you can see this is not really complicated to set up.
-But all of his becomes hard to track once you have multiple places with request filters etc. Because swr uses key to cache data and JSON:API supports multiple different parameters, key handling becomes an difficult task.
+But all of this becomes hard to track once you have multiple places with request filters etc. Because swr uses the key attribute to cache data and JSON:API supports multiple different parameters, key handling becomes an difficult task.
 To bypass that, we created a piece of code with better abstraction that will connect three things - DatX, React and SWR.
-To check out that [click here](https://github.com/infinum/JS-React-Example/tree/master/src/libs/%40datx/jsonapi-react).
+You can checkout the implementation in [our React example repo](https://github.com/infinum/JS-React-Example/tree/master/src/libs/%40datx/jsonapi-react).